JenHsuan/alayman-mcp-ts/README.md

 # Alayman MCP Server

-A Model Context Protocol (MCP) server that provides access to articles from [alayman.io](https://alayman.io) via STDIO transport for use with Claude Code and other MCP clients.
+A Model Context Protocol (MCP) server that provides access to articles from [alayman.io](https://alayman.io) via HTTP transport for use with Claude Code and other MCP clients.

 ## Features

 - **Tool: `fetch-articles`** - Fetch articles from the alayman.io API with optional filtering
-- **STDIO Transport** - Compatible with Claude Code and other STDIO-based MCP clients
+- **SSE Transport** - HTTP-based Server-Sent Events for real-time communication
+- **REST API** - Includes health check and message endpoints
 - **Type-safe** - Built with TypeScript and Zod validation
+- **CORS Support** - Accessible from web applications

 ## Installation